Define Profiles and Stereotypes

-Define a profile using the Profile Editor.
-In any architecture model, select Architecture > Profile > Profile Editor.
-Click .
-Select the new profile to start editing.
+Define a profile using the Profile Editor by navigating to Modeling > Profiles > Profile Editor.
+Click New Profile.
+Select new profile to start editing.

 Name the profile and provide a description.
-Add stereotypes by clicking .
-You can delete stereotypes and profiles by clicking in their respective menus.
+Add stereotypes by clicking New Stereotype.
+You can delete stereotypes and profiles by clicking the button in their respective menus.

-Save the profile with .
+Save the profile.
 The file name is the same as the profile name.

 Select a stereotype in a profile to define it:

-Name — The name of the component type, for example,
+Name — The name of the stereotype, for example,

 Applies to — The model element type to which the stereotype applies.
-This field can be an architecture, component, port, or connector.
+This field can be an <all>, component, port, connector, or interface.
 You can apply this stereotype only to a model element of this type.

-Icon — Icon to be shown on the model element.
+Icon — Icon to be shown on the model element with color, if applicable.